Paris Métro Line 10: Modification of lines during the 1930s

 Work began at the end of 1934.
-A new section was constructed linking the station La Motte-Picquet in the west to Duroc in the east with a new intermediate station, Ségur.
+A new section was constructed from La Motte-Picquet to Duroc in the east with a new intermediate station, Ségur.
 The reconfiguration of the three lines' routes was planned so to minimize interruption while construction took place.
 The lines were shut down during a single night, between 26 and 27 July 1937.
-During this night, teams removed the rails on line 10 on the bend by Duroc, while at the same time others modified the rails by La Motte-Picquet.
-Still other teams changed the advisory signs of all involved stations, as well as the line maps in the stations and on the trains.
+During this night, one team removed the rails on line 10 on the bend by Duroc, while another modified the rails by La Motte-Picquet.
+Other teams changed the advisory signs of all involved stations, as well as the line maps in the stations and on the trains.
 On the morning of 27 July, line 10 was cut in two: from Jussieu to Duroc on one part, and from La Motte-Picquet to Porte d'Auteuil on the other.
 On 29 July, service began from Porte d'Auteuil to Jussieu.

-Line 10 steadily began to mold to its present configuration from then on.
-One objective stood to link Porte d'Auteuil to Gare d'Austerlitz so to have a more coherent east–west route.
+Line 10 was now gradually approaching its current configuration.
+The objective was to link Porte d'Auteuil to Gare d'Austerlitz to form a more coherent east–west route.
 The extension from Jussieu to Gare d'Austerlitz is 1,027 metres long.
-Construction began in 1934, however it ran into a number of difficulties resulting from its proximity to the Seine and the railroad tracks of Austerlitz-Gare d'Orsay under which a part of a tunnel had to be used.
+Construction began in 1934; however, it ran into a number of difficulties resulting from its proximity to the Seine and the railway tracks of the Austerlitz-Gare d'Orsay line (now part or RER line C), which part of the line had to tunnel under.
 Construction of the infrastructure was completed on 14 September 1938, and the extension was opened to the public on 12 July 1939.

-In September 1939, World War II broke out and the stations of Croix-Rouge and Cluny-La Sorbonne, considered too close to other stations, were closed.
-After these closures, the line encompassed 20 stations all together.
+In September 1939, World War II broke out and the stations of Croix-Rouge and Cluny-La Sorbonne, considered too close to Sèvres – Babylone and Maubert respectfully, were closed.
+After these closures, the line encompassed 20 stations altogether.
 On 3 June 1940, the bombing of Citroën factories damaged the tunnel of line 10 between Chardon-Lagache and Mirabeau.
-As a result, service was restricted to the section of Gare d'Austerlitz-Beaugrenelle, which became Charles-Michels.
-Three days later, a ferry on its own tracks was put into service running between Beaugrenelle and Porte d'Auteuil.
-Normal service was reestablished on 8 June.
+As a result, service was restricted to Beaugrenelle (now Charles-Michels).
+Three days later, a shuttle was put into service between Beaugrenelle and Porte d'Auteuil, running on one track.
+Normal service was re-established on 8 June.

 Westward expansion

 There was a period of forty years between expansion projects.
-Finally, in 1977 a new expansion project began with the objective of improving the service to the borough of Boulogne-Billancourt.
-Although the borough was served in the south already by line 9, this expansion was justified as the suburban community was the most populated of the Île-de-France apart from Paris and the region is relatively important.
+Finally, in 1977 a new expansion project began with the objective of improving the service to the municipality of Boulogne-Billancourt.
+Although, the south of the municipality was already served by line 9, this expansion was justified as the municipality was the most populated of the Île-de-France apart from Paris and its area is relatively large.